-In terms of section 36 of the municipal SCM regulations, any deviation from SCM policy needs to be approved/condoned by the City Manager and noted by Council.
+In terms of section 36 of the Municipal SCM Regulations, any deviation from supply chain management policy needs to be approved/condoned by the City Manager, and noted by Council.
 The expenses incurred, as listed below, have been approved/condoned by the City Manager and noted by Council.